-Unemployment in the district is generally low and many residents enjoy a very high standard of living.
+Data from Public Health Intelligence Research and Insight Essex County Council Sept 2019 Unemployment in the district is generally low and many residents enjoy a high standard of living, with Epping Forest representing the third highest (of 12) average income for Essex Districts.
 However, there are also areas of significant disadvantage and the district has four of the wards amongst the ten most deprived in Essex.